vigetlabs/microcosm/docs/api/action-button.md

 The parameters that should be passed when broadcasting the provided action.

+### prepare(value, event)

+Called after the button is clicked but before the action is broadcasted.
+This provides an opportunity to alter the action payload (e.g. based on the event object) before it gets dispatched.

 ### onClick(event, action)

 An event callback executed immediately after the button clicks and the